 How are the courses structured?

-Most courses require textbooks which you may purchase on-line through the Amazon links on our site.
+Most courses require textbooks which students are asked to purchase on-line through the Amazon links on our site.
 Some books may be available for check out from a nearby public or seminary library (non-student library cards are sometimes available at local seminaries).

 QUIZZES and FINALS are auto-corrected.
-In order to keep costs down, assignments requiring instructor response are limited to curriculum for which mentoring is particularly helpful, such as within the Biblical Interpretation and Preaching department.
+In order to keep costs down, assignments requiring instructor response are limited to curriculum for which mentoring is particularly helpful, such as within the Biblical Interpretation and Preaching and Counseling and Transformation department.
 Forums are more often utilized, for example, than assignments.

 Each course has it’s own evaluation component grid.
 Grading scale is generous.
 Less than 60% requires a course retake (not documented on transcript).
 Fees apply.